SravanTurbo/feature_request_app/README.md

 ## Wanna try this:
 Click [here](https://sravanturbo.github.io/feature-request-app-frontend/) to play with the app

+### Approach:
+* Feature Request has many to one relationship with Client and Product Area, So lets start with 3 collections (Feature Requests, Client, ProductArea)
+* Reordering of tasks is done by incrementing the priority of tasks that are gte to the priority that is being assigned w.r.t client, this operation is of O(n)
+* CRUD API for all the three collections to interact with client
+* Backend service was hosted on heroku to server the requests from client
+* Frontend is developed using React and hosted using github-pages [here](https://github.com/SravanTurbo/feature-request-app-frontend)

 ### Run it on your local machine
 I have put two ways here
 1. Fast Mode